IUPANS/KSN.1/biochemistry/README.md

 ## 2. Quantum Genomics
 ¶ The <b>Quantum Genomics</b>, is a fundamental theoretical science which explains loudly the nature of genes, itself associated system and sub-system and their expression behavior at the small scales and energy levels of atoms and their bonding possibilities.
+Quantum genomics is a great way to understand the mathematical equations written inside the combination of genes and finally genome.
+There is no way till this date, it's understood by any other methods.

+So, it's a formulation of mathematical models and equations to understand deeply, how whole genome is behaving <i>in-vivo</i>.